melange-re/melange-re.github.io/docs/rationale.md

 This fork of BuckleScript is later named Melange.
 After finishing the switch from Ninja to Dune, several additional features are added to bring it closer to OCaml.
-Some examples are the upgrade of the OCaml compiler version used by Melange, or modelling the changes to the OCaml compiler that Melange uses as just a plain library, instead of a full fork of the whole compiler.
+Some examples are the upgrade of the OCaml compiler version used by Melange, or modeling the changes to the OCaml compiler that Melange uses as just a plain library, instead of a full fork of the upstream compiler.

 In September 2022, Ahrefs decides to invest on Melange by funding a project to deepen the integration between Dune and Melange.
 This project achieves its